 A rash of resignations can ruin a company in many ways:

 Fifty-four percent of employees don’t feel valued by their organizations.
 Showing you care can be as simple as aligning employee benefits with employee priorities.
 For example, family responsibilities are a major reason why people are quitting or thinking of quitting.
 Offering family-centric benefits such as childcare and nursing services might help change their minds.
 Many organizations now offer greater flexibility as a desired work condition.
 In fact, flexible hours actually mean more work hours – 2.5 more hours a day, to be exact.
 Employers who really care about their employees can further sweeten their flexibility offer with generous paid time off and more holidays.
 It’s time to treat your employees the way you treat your customers.
-Learnit’s Customer Experience workshops are tailored to teach you how to treat your customers well, so that they treat you the same.
+Learnit’s Customer Experience workshop is tailored to teach you how to treat your customers well, so that they treat you the same.
 Taking these classes can also help you learn to value your employees more.

 If 54% of employees don’t feel valued by their organizations, 52% don’t feel valued by their managers.
 What’s more, 92% of employees are more likely to stay if their managers show more empathy.
 It is essential that managers and leaders develop empathy for their team members and the challenges they are facing in these tough times.
 It pays to practice empathetic leadership, allowing managers to build solid relationships based on trust with their team members.
 This makes employees feel valued and invested in, which in turn improves their productivity and engagement with the company.
 To be empathetic, managers and leaders require certain skills such as listening to others without being judgmental, communicating with compassion, and considering another’s perspective.
 Fortunately, these are all skills that can be learned.
 Learnit offers various classes on Empathy, including the Emotional Intelligence workshop that will help your managers and leaders acquire effective empathy tools such as focused listening and understanding non-verbal communication.
 The Communication Strategies workshop will help them become effective communicators who know how to frame sentences for easier acceptance and avoid language that makes it hard for their audience to listen.